 “Those looking after cloud-based security need to broadly learn to manage infrastructure through structured programs instead of shell scripts pieced together.
 As networks and application tiers become ephemeral, the most important persistent asset for any enterprise will likely be their own and their customers’ data.
 So data security on the cloud will be a major theme going forward,” he cautioned.

 Providing Cloud Cover

-The world pandemic has hastened the cyber intrusions.
-So has complacency and poor training among office workers and inadequate IT surveillance.
+The world pandemic has hastened cyber intrusions.
+So has complacency and poor training among office workers, and inadequate IT surveillance.